jrief/django-formset/docs/source/richtext.rst

 If the content of the rich text editor shall be stored as JSON, set ``use_json=True``.
 This only is required when using this widget for a Django form's ``CharField``.
-When using the model field class :class:`formset.richtext.models.fields.RichTextField`, this is not necessary.
+When using the model field class :class:`formset.modelfields.RichTextField`, this is not necessary.

 .. rubric:: placeholder